nordglueck/dashboard-docs/docs/02_Installation.md

 #### (Optionally) Designate your Docker Development Server IP

 When ``DEBUG`` is set to ``True``, the host is validated against ``['localhost', '127.0.0.1', '[::1]']``.
 This is adequate when running a ``virtualenv``.
 For Docker, in the ``config.settings.local``, add your host development server IP to ``INTERNAL_IPS`` or ``ALLOWED_HOSTS`` if the variable exists.

+#### Alternative: Virtual Environment for Python

+**Prerequisites**: Installation of Python 3, Pip, Django and a Unix/MacOS or Windows Machine

+As an alternative to Docker, the project can be developed in a virtual environment for python.
+To create a virtual environment, decide on a name, e.g. `env_name` and create on like so in a folder above or aside the project folder:

+    python3 -m venv env_name

+To activate the virtual environment on Unix or MacOS on a level above the environment folder that was just created:

+    source env_name/bin/activate

+On Windows:

+    env_name\Scripts\activate.bat

+With the virtual environment at hand (and activated), the requirements for the projects can now be installed manually only to this environment:

+    pip install requirements/local.txt

+For more information on virtual environments, please refer to the Python 3 tutorial: [https://docs.python.org/3/tutorial/venv.html](https://docs.python.org/3/tutorial/venv.html)

 ---